 There is a high probability that your laptop charger could malfunction at a critical moment.
 At that point, you might not be able to rush down to the store and grab a new charger, so where does that leave you.

-The sad part is as soon as the laptop battery is down, you won’t be able to do anything with your laptop till it’s powered up.
+The sad part is that as soon as the laptop battery is down, you won’t be able to do anything with it until it’s powered up.

 So at this devastating moment, what’s your alternative?

 To answer the question; Yes, you can charge a laptop with HDMI if you can find a device that supports it.
 Gone are the days of being stranded if your laptop charger malfunctions, provided you have a laptop that has an HDMI port, you are good to go.